 I now travel to Berlin every few weeks.
 The house renovations are progressing well and we have started working with refugee and interfaith organizations to transform the site into a center of education and reconciliation.
 Our plan is to use the turbulent history of the 20th century to bring people together.
 That, as I said, involves two things: truth and reconciliation.

+This essay first appeared in the Spring 2017 issue of Handelsblatt Global Magazine.
 Thomas Harding is a British writer.
 His books include “Hanns and Rudolf” and “The House by the Lake.”
 To contact the author: firstname.lastname@example.org